Tempo: Modern classical music

-Electronic music

-Extreme tempo

-More extreme tempos are achievable at the same underlying tempo with very fast drum patterns, often expressed as drum rolls.
-Such compositions often exhibit a much slower underlying tempo, but may increase the tempo by adding additional percussive beats.
-Extreme music subgenres such as speedcore and grindcore often strive to reach unusually fast tempo.
-The use of extreme tempo was very common in the fast bebop jazz from the 1940s and 1950s.
-A common jazz tune such as "Cherokee" was often performed at quarter note equal to or sometimes exceeding 368 bpm.
-Some of Charlie Parker's famous tunes ("Bebop", "Shaw Nuff") have been performed at 380 bpm plus.

-There is also a subgenre of speedcore known as Extratone, which is defined by music with a BPM over 3,600, or sometimes 1,000 BPM or over.

 Beatmatching

 In popular music genres such as disco, house music and electronic dance music, beatmatching is a technique that DJs use that involves speeding up or slowing down a record (or CDJ player, a speed-adjustable CD player for DJ use) to match the tempo of a previous or subsequent track, so both can be seamlessly mixed.
 Having beatmatched two songs, the DJ can either seamlessly crossfade from one song to another, or play both tracks simultaneously, creating a layered effect.

 DJs often beatmatch the underlying tempos of recordings, rather than their strict bpm value suggested by the kick drum, particularly when dealing with high tempo tracks.
 A 240 bpm track, for example, matches the beat of a 120 bpm track without slowing down or speeding up, because both have an underlying tempo of 120 quarter notes per minute.
 Thus, some soul music (around 75–90 bpm) mixes well with a drum and bass beat (from 150 to 185 bpm).
 When speeding up or slowing down a record on a turntable, the pitch and tempo of a track are linked: spinning a disc 10% faster makes both pitch and tempo 10% higher.
 Software processing to change the pitch without changing the tempo is called pitch-shifting.
 The opposite operation, changing the tempo without changing the pitch, is called time-stretching.